Sam Havrilak

 Samuel Charles Havrilak (born December 13, 1947) is an American former professional football player who was a running back in the National Football League (NFL) from 1969 to 1974.
 He played college football for the Bucknell Bison.
 Havrilak earned a Super Bowl ring with the Baltimore Colts in January 1971 at Super Bowl V. He was the first player in Super Bowl history to complete a pass, catch a pass, and rush for a positive gain.

 College career

 After attending Monessen High School near Pittsburgh, Havrilak played college football at Bucknell University, where he was named to the All-Pennsylvania Team and MVP of the Middle Atlantic Conference as a senior.
 He was also a member of the Sigma Chi fraternity.
 Havrilak holds the Bucknell University record for total offense with 397 yards against Colgate in 1968.
 He was elected to the Bucknell Hall of Fame, Class of 1981.

 Professional career

-His professional career was spent with both the Baltimore Colts, where he was selected in the 8th round of the 1969 NFL Draft and played for five years.
+His professional career was spent with both the Baltimore Colts, where he was selected 207th overall in the eighth round of the 1969 NFL Draft and played for five years.
 He was traded to the New Orleans Saints in 1974, where he finished his career.

 Sam Havrilak was inducted into the Pennsylvania State Sports Hall of Fame in November 2012.